luca-jt/Leafy/README.md

 You can also add filters to the queries to include/exclude entity types that contain certain components.
 Individual components can be queried mutably or immutably and also in an optional way, which yields a component only if it is present.
 There are a lot of different built-in components that are used internally by the engine's systems, but you can also easily introduce your own components.
 Components are arbitrary structs and enums.
-For an overview of all the built-in components and their use cases, take a look at the Docs.
+For an overview of all the built-in components and their use cases, take a look at the [Docs](https://docs.rs/leafy/latest/leafy).

 ## Unsafe
 The only ``unsafe`` code segments in this crate are the OpenGL calls and some implementation details in the mutable queries.\
 In the future the unsafeness of mutable entity manager query calls will be broadly resolved.
 The only reason the call itself is unsafe at the moment is that otherwhise there would be a borrowing problem with the entity manager.
 The disconnect between the whole manager and the internal ECS is not trivial and not just solved by introducing a RefCell or something similar and are linked to lifetime issues associated with that.

 ### Credits
 This library uses [fyrox-sound](https://github.com/FyroxEngine/Fyrox/tree/master/fyrox-sound) for audio file decoding and 3D audio composing.
-Its functionality is integrated in the engines' audio system to interact with the entity data.
+Its functionality is integrated in the engine's audio system to interact with the entity data.